How to Budget: A Step-by-Step Guide That You Can Stick to

 Which one you’re doing depends on the day — and how long it’s been since your last paycheck.

-The result: a pitiful savings account balance, scrimping to pay the minimum on your credit card and feeling like you’re still living paycheck to paycheck even though your income has come a long way since your first job out of college.
+The result: a pitiful savings account balance, no emergency fund, scrimping to pay the minimum on your credit card and feeling like you’re still living paycheck to paycheck even though your income has come a long way since your first job out of college.

-You know there is a way to solve this problem.
+You know there is a way to solve this problem and save money.
 You know that if you just create a budget — and by some miracle, stick to it — you could finally get the financial freedom everyone else seems to have already figured out.

 But if you give it a genuine shot, we promise that we will, too.
 We’re in this together.

 Creating a budget doesn’t have to be a grueling process.
-If you take some time to prepare and learn budgeting in a way that makes the most sense for your lifestyle, you can start on the road toward controlling your personal finances in no time.
+If you take some time to prepare and learn budgeting in a way that makes the most sense for your income and lifestyle, you can start on the road toward controlling your money in no time.

 We’ve laid out exactly what you need to do in four pretty simple steps.

-Step 1: Know How Much You Make and Spend
+Step 1: Know How Much Money You Make and Spend

-Before you can make a budget that works, you need to know your numbers.
+Before you can create a budget that works, you need to know your numbers — income and expenses.
 We like to focus on a monthly budget, since most bills are due once a month.

-Exporting your statements to a spreadsheet or using highlighters on printed statements can help you see patterns in your income and spending habits.
+Exporting your statements to a spreadsheet or using highlighters on printed statements can help you see patterns in your income, spending and savings habits.

 Log in to your bank account online, and grab your last couple months’ worth of bank statements.
 While you’re at it, grab your credit card statements, too.